DataDog/integrations-core/istio/README.md

 To ensure that your Openmetrics configuration does not redundantly collect metrics, either:

 1. Use specific metric matching in the `metrics` configuration option, or
-2. If you use `*` value for `metrics`, consider using the following options to exclude metrics already collected by the Istio and Envoy integrations.
+2. If using the wildcard `*` value for `metrics`, consider using the following Openmetrics integration options to exclude metrics already supported by the Istio and Envoy integrations.

 #### Openmetrics V2 configuration with generic metric collection